nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Rethink the New Remote Folder Capability

-This is a first task of a major improvement on Direct Transfer: the selection of the document type when launching a transfer of documents.</br>
+This is the first task of a major improvement on Direct Transfer: the selection of the document type when launching a transfer of documents.</br>
 With this first ticket, when selecting the path of the target remote folder, with a right-click on the tree, you have a user action **Add a new folder** that asks for the folder name and the folder type.
 For the moment, the folder type is set to **Automatic**, the selection will come in another iteration.

 The Epic is available [here](https://jira.nuxeo.com/browse/NXDRIVE-1999) for more information.